affinda/self-hosted/README.md

 ### Docker compose on linux instance

 1. Launch your instance, and using your package manager ensure `docker` and `docker compose` are installed.
-If running on a debian-based system, this can be done by running the `./install_os_dependencies.sh` script in this repo
+If running on a debian-based system, this can be done by running the `./install_os_dependencies.sh` script in this repo.
+2. If installing `docker` for the first time, you'll need to restart your instance before continuing
-2. Authenticate docker with the affinda Dockerhub repo.
+3. Authenticate docker with the affinda Dockerhub repo.
 Note that the affinda repositories are private.
 Contact sales@affinda.com for access.

     ```shell
     docker login --username $DOCKERHUB_USERNAME --password $DOCKERHUB_PASSWORD
     ```
-3. Add the [docker compose](docker-compose-dockerhub.yml) file to your the home directory on the server and rename it to `docker-compose.yml`.
+4. Add the [docker compose](docker-compose-dockerhub.yml) file to your the home directory on the server and rename it to `docker-compose.yml`.
 This could also be achieved by cloning this repository with `git clone git@github.com:affinda/self-hosted.git`
-4. Update the `DJANGO_SECRET_KEY` environment variable wherever it appears in `docker-compose.yml`.
+5. Update the `DJANGO_SECRET_KEY` environment variable wherever it appears in `docker-compose.yml`.
 We recommend using https://djecrety.ir/ to create a new key.
-5. If not using a GPU, modify the `docker-compose.yml` as [per the instructions below](#how-do-i-disable-gpu-support)
+6. If not using a GPU, modify the `docker-compose.yml` as [per the instructions below](#how-do-i-disable-gpu-support)
-6. Run `docker compose pull` and `docker compose up` to pull the containers and start the services.
+7. Run `docker compose pull` and `docker compose up` to pull the containers and start the services.
-7. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
+8. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
-8. You should now be able to access the admin login page at the IP address of the service (by default, `http://localhost`)
+9. You should now be able to access the admin login page at the IP address of the service (by default, `http://localhost`)

 ### Elastic Container Service (ECS)